Ramit1201/geoeng/README.md

 # geoeng
-Codes and description for Geoengineering and conspiracy theory paper NRClex contains R codes and libraries for data aquisition using v2API, NLP pipeline and data visualisation Embeddings contains R codes and libraries for word embedding estimation using Skipgram algorithm and dimensionality reduction using SVD.
+Codes and description for Geoengineering and conspiracy theory paper.

+1. NRClex contains R codes and libraries for data aquisition using v2API, NLP pipeline and data visualisation
+2. Embeddings contains R codes and libraries for word embedding estimation using Skipgram algorithm and dimensionality reduction using SVD.